 Former ACHA services

-All services that were delivered under the former ACHA Program now sit within the ACH Sub-Programme.
-These services sit within a separate sub-programme of the CHSP to recognise the specialist nature of these services.
+All services that were delivered under the former ACHA Program now sit within the ACH Sub-Program.
+These services sit within a separate sub-program of the CHSP to recognise the specialist nature of these services.

 Grandfathering arrangements for the ACHA Program

 Grandfathering arrangements were applied to clients who previously received services under the former ACHA Program who would otherwise not be eligible for similar CHSP services.
 Clients who were receiving ACHA services at 1 July 2015 under the ACHA Program will continue to receive those services until other suitable services become available.